JGrana01/huetil/README.md

 **huetil save (light|group) (ID or name)**

-This will save the present settings of the light or group (and overwrite the file in ~huetil/saved).
+This will save the present settings of the light or group.
+Without the optional _filename_ argument it will save the settings in the ~huetil/saved_ directory (and overwrite the file in ~huetil/saved).

-You can also save the settings by adding a _filename_ to the end of the save command:
+You can also save the settings to a differnt file by adding a _filename_ to the end of the save command:

 **huetil save (light|group) (ID|name) filename**

-This is useful for scripts or trying different attributes for the light/group.
-This will save the settings into the _filename_ given.
+This is useful for scripts or trying different attributes for the light/group or in a dynamic scripts to _save_ the settings before actions then to _restore_ on the scripts exit.

 ***restore***